TiarkRompf/cs502/project1.md

 this project.
 You should not have to modify them.

 To use sbt, launch a terminal and go to the project directory (proj1) and enter `sbt`.
-It will launch an sbt console.
+It will lauch an sbt console.
 You can run the program from there:

     run "arg1" "arg2" // run main program with arguments arg1 and arg2